-- failed to exercise his duties as a director with due care and diligence in respect of Pattison’s and Norter;
+- failed to exercise his duties as a director with due care and diligence in respect of Pattison’s and Norter by failing to ensure that Pattison’s and Norter complied with their statutory obligations to lodge business activity statements and income tax returns with the Australian Taxation Office;

-- failed to ensure that Pattison’s, Norter and NTDS paid taxes;
+- failed to ensure that Norter and NTDS paid taxes;

-- failed to property use his position as a director of Pattison’s and Norter;
+- failed to properly use his position as a director of Pattison’s and Norter;

 - failed to prevent Pattison’s and MSF from incurring debts when they were insolvent;